-Interlocks 6.3
+6.3 Interlocks

-The UITF's Personnel Safety System (PSS) protects personnel from being exposed to prompt radiation.
-Personnel exposure is prevented through both administrative (sweep procedures, postings) and engineered (concrete enclosures, gates, and interlocks) means.
+The UITF's Personnel Safety System (PSS) ensures that personnel cannot access the test caves when prompt radiation hazards are possible, and will turn OFF radiation sources when unacceptable radiation levels are detected outside the enclosure.
+Radiation exposure is prevented through both administrative (sweep procedures, locked gates, postings) and engineered means (interlocks, radiation monitoring, etc.).
 UITF (see Figure 5) is a completely enclosed area.
 No one is allowed inside the enclosure during beam operations, or gun high voltage conditioning, or when high power RF is applied to the buncher or the SRF quarter cryomodule.